sdelvalle57/sui_battleship/README.md

 ## Development Roadmap

 1. **Module Design & Resource Definitions:**
-   - Define the House resource (including fee settings) and implement the HouseCap for administrative functions.
+   - ~~Define the House resource (including fee settings) and implement the HouseCap for administrative functions~~.
    - Design the Game resource with its state transitions and player mappings.
    - Outline the Escrow mechanism to handle bet token locking and fund distribution.